pydata/xarray/doc/installing.rst

 .. _conda: http://conda.io/

-If you require other :doc:`optional-dependencies` add them to the line above.
+If you require other :ref:`optional-dependencies` add them to the line above.

 We recommend using the community maintained `conda-forge <https://conda-forge.github.io/>`__ channel, as some of the dependencies are difficult to build.
 New releases may also appear in conda-forge before